 - Read our full PayPal card reader review.

 The GoPayment smartphone app is notable, and this has a companion card reader, both of which come for no additional charge.
 Unlike free card readers from competing services, this one from Quickbooks can handle both mag-stripe and chip methods of entry, and connects to the smartphone wirelessly via Bluetooth.

 Another benefit of this service is that there is no setup fee, or any minimum usage level, making QuickBooks more attractive for the lower volume user.

-Transaction fees are 2.4% plus $0.25 for each swipe, and for a keyed entry this rises to 3.4% plus $0.25 for each transaction.
+Transaction fees start from 2.4% plus $0.25 for each swipe, with a keyed entry this rises to 3.4% plus $0.25 for each transaction.
 Overall, if you're already a QuickBooks user, QuickBooks GoPayment could be your priority choice.

 - Read our full QuickBooks GoPayment review.